felipenlunkes/run-ancient-unix/README.md

 @
 ```

-To start UNIX, you must type `unix` and press <ENTER> after the @ character, without spaces and in lower case.
-After pressing <ENTER>, UNIX will load and you will be taken to a login screen as below:
+To start UNIX, you must type `unix` and press ENTER after the @ character, without spaces and in lower case.
+After pressing ENTER, UNIX will load and you will be taken to a login screen as below:

 ```
 You must select, from the list below, which edition/version of